X-OppenHeimer-X/X-OppenHeimer-X/README.md

 - 👋 Hi, I’m Toshitt
 - 👀 I’m interested in building highly scalable distributed systems.
-- 🌱 I’m currently learning the basics of Computer Networking and designing internet services.
+- 🌱 I’m currently learning the basics of Computer Networking, Cloud Computing and designing internet services.
-- 💞️ I’m looking to collaborate on open source projecys related to
+- 💞️ I’m looking to collaborate on open source projects related to operating systems and distributed computing.

 <!---
 X-OppenHeimer-X/X-OppenHeimer-X is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.